gem/oq-engine/doc/getting-started/installation-instructions/server.md

 Slice=openquake-webui.slice
 ```

-After changing systemd config files a reload of the daemon is required and a restart of the serivce:
+After changing systemd config files a reload of the daemon is required and a restart of the service:

 ```console
 systemctl daemon-reload